Skip to Content

 Dr. Seuss crafts for kids image collage

-Grab a paper plate and turn it into that beloved elephant, Horton, with this Horton Hears A Who paper plate craft!
+Grab a paper plate and turn it into that beloved elephant from your favorite book, Horton, with this Horton Hears A Who paper plate craft!
+This cute craft is the perfect way to make reading fun!

-If you’re looking for a super simple Dr. Seuss craft even the youngest of kids can make, this handprint Thing 1 printable craft is perfect!
-Make it at home, the library or at school.
+If you’re looking for a super simple Dr. Seuss craft that even young children can make, this handprint Thing 1 printable craft is perfect!
+Make this easy craft at home, the library, or at school.
 It also comes with a free printable template.

 Remember the tongue-twisting Fox in Socks book by Dr. Seuss?
 Well, now your child can have their very own fox puppet!
 Make this simple Fox in Socks paper bag puppet craft with them, then let them rehearse the book on their own.
 It’s colorful, bright, and fun!